bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 Saldy, Inkscape balked at the DXF (as often happens with DXF files) with a "POLYLINE encountered and ignored" error so no joy on this path.

 This must be my punishment for trying to use a cutting-edge web-based CAD tool.
-Serious people who want to get things doneuse use monster CAD workstations running serious tools like...
+Serious people who want to get things done use use serious CAD workstations running serious tools like...

 ###Fusion 360

 ...which is a free and nice desktop-based 3D cad program that can also import SolidWorks files.